jainstuti/TinDog-demo-website/README.md

 # TinDog-demo-website
-A demo dating website for dogs.
+A demo, responsive dating website for dogs, styled using Bootstrap.